French Citizenship — A Secure Plan B

 Plan B Citizenship in a Stable Western Democracy

-By obtaining French citizenship, holders gain an alternative nationality in France, a founding member of the G7 and one of the world’s leading democracies.
+By becoming a french citizen, holders gain an alternative nationality in one of the most solid European country, a founding member of the G7 and one of the world’s leading democracies.
 Having French Citizenship as a second nationality acts as a hedge against political, economic, or social instability.
 Having a Plan B means the applicant has options available should circumstances in the United States ever become challenging.

 France is recognised for its long-standing democratic institutions, established rule of law, and mature legal and economic systems.